tallez/wastecoast-inflow/README.md

 The interception is operated by a floating drone, onboarding a raspberry Pi.
 Thanks to a it's design, the catamaran just have to float over the waste to capture it.

+![Drone Picture](https://yuwpxekhcyxqobbumhuc.supabase.co/storage/v1/object/public/Wastecoast/Images/IMG_6473%202.png)

 You can run this project on your computer.
-There is video in the folder `ressources` to help you.
 If you want to operate the system on a live video, you will have to change the `video_Feed` variable in the `main.py` file.

-![Drone Picture](https://yuwpxekhcyxqobbumhuc.supabase.co/storage/v1/object/public/Wastecoast/Images/IMG_6473%202.png)

 ## Installation